Key Takeaway

 Ozempic (semaglutide) is FDA-approved and considered safe for adults with type 2 diabetes when used as prescribed under medical supervision.
 It has been on the market since 2017 and is backed by extensive clinical trial data and years of real-world use.
-Most side effects are gastrointestinal and temporary, though the drug is not appropriate for everyone.
+Most side effects are gastrointestinal and temporary, though the drug isn't appropriate for everyone.

 Detailed Explanation

 Ozempic is a once-weekly injectable semaglutide approved by the FDA for improving blood sugar control in adults with type 2 diabetes.
-It is manufactured by Novo Nordisk and is available in 0.5 mg, 1 mg, and 2 mg doses.
+It's manufactured by Novo Nordisk and is available in 0.5 mg, 1 mg, and 2 mg doses.
 The medication was evaluated through the SUSTAIN clinical trial program, which included multiple Phase 3 studies involving thousands of participants across diverse populations and treatment combinations.

 Common Side Effects